-Now, art being subjective, and me being anything but an expert, this list might not please everyone.
-But if you want to find the best art in Vienna, then you can at least start with these suggestions…
+With art being subjective, and me being anything but an expert, this list might not please everyone.
+But if you want to find the best art in Vienna, then consider starting with these suggestions…

 The Kiss (photo courtesy of and © Belvedere, Wien.
 Reproduced with permission under the terms of Creative Commons License CC BY-SA 4.0.)

 Klimt’s seminal The Kiss might plausibly make it into a global Top 10 works of art.
 Austria’s Mona Lisa.
 The Everest of the Viennese art landscape.
 Nothing comes close in terms of importance.

 The 1907/1908 painting lives in the wonderful Upper Belvedere palace, rubbing shoulders with works from the likes of Rodin, Schiele, Van Gogh, and others.

 And if you can’t afford the real thing, a million Kiss-themed mugs, t-shirts, etc. grace museum and souvenir shops throughout the city.

 (Albrecht Dürer, Hare, 1502; watercolor and gouache, brush, heightened with white gouache © The Albertina Museum, Vienna)

 Well, if The Kiss is Everest, then Albrecht Dürer’s Young Hare in the Albertina museum is K2.
 A masterpiece from 1502, where the animal almost threatens to jump out of the frame such is the realism.

 Unfortunately, even the healthiest of hares eventually shows its age.
 Given the work’s delicacy, Dürer’s masterpiece only appears every couple of years or so in special exhibitions.
 But you might be lucky on your visit.